Skinz3/Nova.Compiler/Readme.md

 # What is Nova

-> Nova is a cross plateform programming language.
-Nova compiler is written in C# .NET (Core is the goal) and virtual machine is written in C++ (ISO 17).
+> Nova is a programming language written with a high level of abstraction..
+This repository contains a bytecode compiler in C# (.NET) and a virtual machine in C++ (iso 17)

   ###### Paradigms: